iamsammak/baburu/README.md

 ### Background

-Baburu is a classic cannon shooting game with a puzzle mindset.
+Imagine you have a cannon and it shoots cannonballs.
+You noticed bubbles flying around you.
+Then a question pops into your head.

+What. do. you. do?

 ### Game Play